jogeshwar01/Tourdo/README.md

 # Tourdo

-### we need to run 'npm watch:js' everytime we make changes so that parcel can bundle it.
+### we need to run 'npm run watch:js' everytime we make changes so that parcel can bundle it.